 Next I loaded the other end of the strips onto the pipe cleaner so that it made an arc shape.
 (See below.)

 I finished it off with a big loop on top to keep the paper lantern strips on and to give a place to hang the lantern if you so desire.

 Then, you just fan the paper strips out and you have a Chinese paper lantern!
 It is a very quick and easy craft.
-You can make bunches of them and hang them from doorways and window frames.
-You can use red strips for a more traditional Chinese Lantern Craft if you prefer.
+You can make bunches of them and hang them from doorways and window frames on a string.
+You can use red paper strips for a more traditional Chinese Lantern Craft if you prefer.

 Do you think you will try this Chinese New Year Paper Lantern Craft yourself?
 Share your photos @familyfocusblog!

 You may want to share some ancient Chinese proverbs with your children.
 They always have good lessons.